 All right, Fran, thank you.

-And Doug uh Schoen, thank you.
+And Doug Sean, thank you.

 We have Donald Trump for the hour tonight.

-He has unveiled a list of eleven potential Supreme Court justices, the type of justices he's looking at to put on the Supreme Court, and here to well, give us a little bit more information about who these justices are and giving us some background.
+He has unveiled a list of 11 potential Supreme Court justices, the type of justices he's looking at to put on the Supreme Court.

 How are you?

-Great, how are you doing?
+How are you doing?

 Well, I noticed that Mike Lee's brother, Thomas Lee, is on the list.

-I notice William Pryor of Alabama is on the list, and David Strauss of Minnesota and Diane Sykes of Wisconsin and Don Willett of Texas and uh Thomas Harridman of of Pennsylvania, and what can you tell us about these people?
+And David Strauss of Minnesota and Diane Sykes of Wisconsin and Don Willet of Texas and Thomas Harridman of Pennsylvania.

-One is everyone he's looked at is already sitting on the bench somewhere, either a state supreme court or a federal appellate court, and I think that's a great sign because it shows you've got someone who has a judicial track record who has a record we can really look at to see how are they going to judge uh judge things, you know, what is what is their judicial philosophy.
+And I think that's a great sign because it shows you've got someone who has a judicial track record, who has a record we can really look at to see how are they going to judge things.

-There's I think three or four of them uh who are Supreme Court justices in state, that gives you an even better window into someone's judicial philosophy because they're already on a state court of last resort.
+That gives you an even better window into someone's judicial philosophy because they're already on a state court of last resort.

-They don't have to obey the case.
+They don't have to obey.

 You know what's fascinating to me?

-I thought that was actually a brilliant move because For the reasons you're citing.
+I thought that was actually a brilliant move because for the reasons you're citing.

 So you have a real great view of how they really approach these issues.

-Does that does this list from your perspective, and I know we'll learn more in the days to come.
+Does this list from your perspective, and I know we'll learn more in the days to come, does that meet that criteria?

-I noticed it.
+I noticed that.

-I think that's really important too.
+I think that's really important, too.

-Not just that you know how to say what the principles are, but then when there's a dis tough decision that you actually stick to them, and I think that's really important as well.
+Not just that you know how to say what the principles are, but then there's a tough decision that you actually stick to them.

-So uh that's an interesting thing.
+That's an interesting thing.

 So an early perusal of this list, if you're an originalist and you want somebody like Scalia or Thomas on the bench, you think this is a good list.